scientific-python/specs/meta-spec-0000.md

 Core Projects
 : The [Core Projects]({{< relref "/specs/meta-spec-0002.md" >}}) are
-a small set of mature, community developed project widely used in scientific research and by other packages in the ecosystem.
+a small set of mature, community developed projects widely used in scientific research and by other packages in the ecosystem.

 SSC